 - Provide the Offset value for the referent offset using any one of these options:

-- Select the direction of the offset using the Direction drop-down arrow, type the offset value, and select the units.
+- Choose the direction of the offset using the Direction drop-down arrow, type the offset value, and choose the units.

-- Type the value and select the units.
+- Type the value and choose the units.

 - Use the Select an Offset Location on the Map tool to pick a location along the route on the map.